davidly/aid/README.md

 # aid
 Aggregate Image Data.
-Runs reports like summarizing lenses uses in a set of images.
+Runs reports like summarizing camera and lenses usage in a set of images.

 Reports include finding all DNG/TIF/JPG files with embedded Adobe edit instructions, extracting images from flac/mp3 files in bulk, summarizing focal lengths used for images, finding photos